openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 ### Update a concept reference term

 *  Update a target concept reference term with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found` status if concept reference term not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes